Common Issues

 Use Git to commit and push your changes to your CloudOps for Kubernetes repository.
 You can now use the changes that you made in your repository in the failing Jenkins job.
 Continue this process until you find the right limits for the job that is failing.

 If the CloudOps for Kubernetes Jenkins pod will not start, it could be due to incompatible Jenkins plugins.
-To reset the Jenkins plugins to their default state, perform the following steps:
+Use the procedure below to force Jenkins to use only the out-of-the-box plugins.

 note